-COFFEE.-Plantation Ceylon is in fair demand, and prices are fully maintained : native Ceylon firm at our quotation.
+COFFEE.-Plantation Ceylon is in fair demand, and prices are fully maintained : native Ceylon firm a our quotation.
 Costa Rica; the greater portion of this crop has been brought to sale, the finer descriptions realising fair rates; but the medium and lower kinds were sold very cheap, and are worth attention.
 Other sorts are without change.
-SUGAR, RAW .- We have to report a very flat market: the reaction consequent upon the speculative purchases of last week has had its natural effect upon prices, which, for all but the finer classes of West India, may be quoted 6d.casier.
-REFINED. -The retail trade continues to show a want of confidence in present rates, and has purchased very sparingly; the market has been inanimate, and we quote stoved goods 6d. lower.
+SUGAR, RAW .--- We have to report a very flat market: the reaction consequent upon the speculative purchases of last week has had its natural effect upon prices, which, for all but the finer classes of West India, may be quoted 6d. easier.
+REFINED .- The retail trade continues to show a want of confidence in present rates, and has purchased very sparingly; the market has been inanimate, and we quote stoved goods 6d. lower.
 Crushed, Pieces, and Bastards are from 6d. to 1s. less than last week.
 Molasses remain unchanged.
-FRUIT .--- We trust our former advice, that purchases of new Valencias should be made only on a limited scale, will be acted upon by the trade; if so, we believe the effect upon this season's prices will be very marked.
-SPICES .- Cassia at public auction met with less demand, and, to effect sales, lower prices were accepted.
-Large parcels of Jamaica and Cochin ginger have been disposed of at steady prices.
-Pimento is in good request, and is readily salcable at improved rates.
-Several parcels of Bermuda arrowroot of the new crop have been placed on the market, for the fluest qualities of which holders demand extreme rates: St. Vincent, owing to

-RICE.-The demand for low qualities continues active.
+RICE .- The demand for low qualities continues active.
 Cleaned sells steadily.
-Meal has been largely dealt in.
-Our quotations for brown meal and feeding rice are advanced 6d.
+Meal has been largely dealt in, Our quotations for brown meal and feeding rice are advanced 6d.